adslbarxatov/IOP/docs/index.md

 ***Scope*** of this Policy (hereinafter referred to as ***Policy Scope***) are all communities, channels and hostings managed by the Laboratory, the Laboratory itself, as well as all Policy Objects.

-This Policy (IOP), its regulations, conclusion, the end-user license agreement and application order are describing general rules that Laboratory follows in its work and when developing, maintaining and using Policy Objects.
+This Policy (IOP), its Regulations, Conclusion, the End-user license agreement and Application order are describing general rules that Laboratory follows in its work and when developing, maintaining and using Policy Objects.

 ***The Policy is required to be acquainted with by all participants of the Policy Scope and users before using any of the Policy Objects.